 DID YOU KNOW: Factors such as stress, obesity, smoking, and even cold weather can lead to psoriasis flare-ups?

-Lastly, prescription medications are the only form of conventional treatment designed to specifically target the underlying physiological pathways of psoriasis, though success has been largely hit or miss with these drugs.
-Some of the most routinely prescribed medications include drugs like:
+Lastly, prescription medications are the only form of conventional treatment designed to target psoriasis’s underlying physiological pathways.
+However, the success rate of such drugs is often underwhelming.

 - Methotrexate (a common chemotherapy drug)